Costa Rica Entry Requirements

 Electronic Travel Authorization (ETA/eVisa)

-30 days, extendable once
+30 days, extendable once for another 30 days

-Citizens of Group 2 countries must obtain an online authorization before boarding.
+Travelers must obtain pre-approval online before boarding.

 Includes